e-bel/ebel/README.rst

 This software package serves a comprehensive tool for all of your BEL needs and serves to create enriched knowledge graphs for developing and testing new theories and hypotheses.

-**e(BE:L)** have implemented several other knowledge bases to extend the BEL knowledge graph or map identifiers.
+**e(BE:L)** has implemented several other knowledge bases to extend the BEL knowledge graph or map identifiers:

 * `BioGrid <https://thebiogrid.org/>`_
 * `ChEBI <https://www.ebi.ac.uk/chebi/>`_